Global Site Navigation (use tab and down arrow)

 Five outstanding high school students are winners of the prestigious Currie Undergraduate Scholarships at the University of New Brunswick.

-The scholarships, valued at $65,000 each, were established in 2004 by one of Canada’s most accomplished business leaders and philanthropists, UNB Chancellor Emeritus Dr. Richard J. Currie, who was a Beaverbrook scholar as a young man.
+The scholarships, valued at $65,000 each in 2024-25, were established in 2004 by one of Canada’s most accomplished business leaders and philanthropists, UNB Chancellor Emeritus Dr. Richard J. Currie, who was a Beaverbrook scholar as a young man.
 Each year, the Currie Scholarships recognize Atlantic Canadian high school students for their leadership skills, community involvement, academic success and obstacles overcome.

 This year’s recipients are Daniel Burton, Rozalynd Cummings Ward, Maximilian Doyle, Chad Sheppard and Rebecca Williams-Simms.